yuzhao66/yuzhao66.github.io/content/en/research/_index.md

 <details>
 <summary>Click to Expand Full Abstract.</summary>
 <p style="text-align: justify;">
-The experiences of student life can have lasting impacts on an individual's future outcomes.
-We take the policy of the Rural Primary School Consolidation Program (RPSCP) in 2001 as a quasi-natural experiment, and comprehensively examine the long-term impact of this policy on students’ migration decisions in the future.
+The experiences of student life can have lasting impacts on an individual’s future outcomes.
+We take the policy of the Rural Primary School Consolidation Program (RPSCP) in 2001 as a quas-inatural experiment, and comprehensively examine the long-term impact of this policy on students’ migration decisions in the future.
 We find that the RPSCP policy has a persisting negative impact on rural students’ future migration, with a more pronounced effect among girls and younger students.
 Mechanism analysis suggests that the RPSCP can hinder the process of human capital accumulation, thereby reducing the likelihood of migration.
-Further investigation highlights that school consolidation not only affects students' career choices, but also has a profound impact on household registration conversion and settlement intentions in other regions.
+Further investigation highlights that school consolidation not only affects students’ career choices, but also has a profound impact on household registration conversion and settlement intentions in other regions.
 </p>
 </details>